 We also issue operating permits based on a source’s level of emissions.
 An operating permit will incorporate all of a source’s requirements into one permit, including all construction permit limitations and federal regulations.
 Operating permits usually require additional monitoring, stack testing, reporting, and recordkeeping.

-Other parts of our division ensure compliance with air permits and regulations by conducting inspections, providing assistance and outreach, responding to complaints, verifying stack test data, gathering actual emissions data annually, and, when necessary, carrying out enforcement actions.
+Other parts of our unit ensure compliance with air permits and regulations by conducting inspections, providing assistance and outreach, responding to complaints, verifying stack test data, gathering actual emissions data annually, and, when necessary, carrying out enforcement actions

-NDEQ is headquartered in Lincoln and has six regional field offices located throughout the state.
-Our field offices provide better public access to NDEQ, reduce response time to citizen complaints, and allow the agency to have a better understanding of local issues.
+NDEE is headquartered in Lincoln and has regional field offices located throughout the state.
+Our field offices provide better public access to NDEE, reduce response time to citizen complaints, and allow the agency to have a better understanding of local issues.
 Our field office staff conduct compliance inspections, complaint investigations, sampling, monitoring, and outreach activities for almost all of our regulatory programs.